 If you really want to laugh in your living room, give stand-up comedy on Netflix a whirl.
 After all, DVDs are, like, so 2011, right?
 Who wants a DVD box clogging up valuable shelf space, where you could display your collection of Marvel action figures or Fabergé eggs?

 Comedians love the internet.
-They’re recording comedy podcasts, becoming Twitter kings (like Rob Delaney) and showing off their stand-up comedy on Netflix.
-There are heaps of excellent (mostly American) stand-up comedy specials on the streaming service, and quite a few shockers, too.
+They’re recording comedy podcasts, becoming Twitter kings and showing off their stand-up comedy on Netflix.
+There are heaps of excellent (largely American) stand-up comedy specials on the streaming service, and quite a few shockers, too.
 So, where to start?
 Here are our picks of the best comedians on Netflix.

 The best stand-up comedy on Netflix

 Why watch?
 It’s probably the most talked-about Netflix special out there.
 Australian comic Hannah Gadsby’s extraordinary ‘Nanette’ won the Edinburgh Comedy Award in 2017, and the Barry Award at the Melbourne Comedy Festival.
 But when it hit the internet, she was rocketed to a global superstar.
 The show focuses on Gadsby’s experiences and the pain she felt growing up gay in Tasmania.
 It’s an incredibly powerful hour of autobiographical stand-up – it’s moving, complex and stays with you.

 Why watch?
 Who’d have thunk it?
 The goofball comedy superstar – who stand-up fans scoff at for making high pay cheque family movies and low-brow comedies – has produced a really good stand-up special, seemingly out of nowhere.
 Spliced together from various gigs in clubs and theatres, it shows off Sandler’s physicality, observational-writing and musical comedy skills.